radutopor/SongReco/README.md

 # Test Multiplatform App

-This is a test project, created as a playground to explore some front-end architectural patterns in a multiplatform app project.
+This is a test project, created as a playground to explore some front-end architectural patterns in a multiplatform app.

 Here are some considerations regarding this project:

 ## App state